 You can add the strings that are already used in the designs or create and add completely new strings.

-Added strings will be transferred to your Crowdin project and also will be displayed in the list of the String mode section.
+Added strings will be transferred to your Crowdin project and also will be displayed in the list of the Strings section.
 You can edit or delete the strings from the same list anytime.
 The respective changes will also be applied to the strings in your Crowdin project.

 To simplify adding strings from Adobe XD to the Crowdin project, you can set up the desired key naming pattern for the source string identifiers in the plugin settings.
 The Crowdin plugin for Adobe XD will suggest the string identifiers for new strings based on the selected pattern.
 While adding new source strings, you can always edit the suggested identifier to the preferred look.